After Making History In Space, Mae Jemison Works To Prime Future Scientists

 So the efforts to diversify the pool, very often, are couched in things like, "We want them to behave and act like we do."
 Or there are people who get degrees, and then they're not included because ... it's a bevy of things.
 There's no one single thing.

-Let me give you the results of a Bayer Corporation survey as part of its Making Science Make Sense program.
+Let me give you the results of a Bayer Corp. survey as part of its Making Science Make Sense program.
 They surveyed women and minority members of the American Chemical Society.
 And what was found is that the place where these people had the most discouragement from studying science was in college by a college professor.
 Over 40 percent of them had that happen to them.

 I want to make sure that that future that we're creating is one that is the best it can be for people around the world, and also one that includes the full range of our talent and our skills — and you know, gender and ethnicity, geography — to solving the world's problems.

-Note: A previous version of this story misspelled the name of Space Shuttle Endeavour as Endeavor.